What GP lens material do you recommend?

 “Plasma treatment affects only a very thin layer of the lens, measurable on a nanometer scale.
 Many common lens cleaning practices involve abrasive components that can wear away this thin layer of affected plastic.
 Lens care products that contain an abrasive component should not be used with plasma treatment.
 In-office ‘clean and polish’ services that involve cleaning a lens with abrasive contact lens polish should never be performed on a plasma-treated lens.
 Proteins and lipids that accumulate on lens surfaces can just as effectively be removed chemically with lens care products for that purpose.”
 (Kurtis Brown, Menicon)

 “If the thin layer of rearranged molecules is worn off, the lens surface returns to the original wetting angle of that material.
 This is not a problem if the material has a good wetting angle.
-We have found that cleaners with gritty properties removes the treatment.”
-(Al Vaske, Lens Dynamics Corporation)
+We have found that cleaners with gritty properties remove the treatment.”
+(Al Vaske, Advanced Vision Technologies)